Digital-Designers/digital-designers/README.md

 ## DIGITAL DESIGNERS
 <img align="right" src="https://www.digitaldesigners.ca/logo.png">
-* We are a Creative Design Agency
+We are a Creative Design Agency <br>
-* On a Mission to Design, Develop and Innovate the Digital Space
+On a Mission to Design, Develop and Innovate the Digital Space <br>
-* Through the Implementation of Most Advanced Cloud Technology
+Through the Implementation of Most Advanced Cloud Technology <br>
-* In Your Favorite City of Toronto, Ontario, Canada
+In Your Favorite City of Toronto, Ontario, Canada <br>
-* www.digitaldesigners.ca
+www.digitaldesigners.ca

 ### FEATURES & ESTIMATES